alppekk/ekinci.github.io/pages/supervision.md

 ---

-## Melis Akdeniz - Master thesis
+## Melis Akdeniz - Master's thesis
 *The part-whole relationship in art perception.*

 ---

-## Nina Buhlmann - Bachelor thesis
+## Nina Buhlmann - Bachelor's thesis
 *Modeling aesthetic experiences across the viewing of an artistic film.*